Working in Oman

 However, the downside to this setup is that since the hiring company must invest a significant amount of time, effort and money to get an expat to Oman, changing jobs once there is extremely difficult.
 Expats who leave a position have to leave Oman for two years before returning to take on another position.

 There is one way around this problem.
-Expats can get a clearance letter or No Objection Certificate (NOC) from their Omani employer, but this can be difficult and they may need to leave the country.
+Expats can get a clearance letter or No Objection Certificate (NOC) from their Omani employer, but this can be difficult and they may still need to leave the country.

 Work culture in Oman